hasura/learn-graphql/tutorials/mobile/react-native-apollo/tutorial-site/content/intro-to-graphql/2-fetching-data-queries.md

 ![Schema](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-react/schema.png)

-As you can see, it is a "graph" like schema where all the 3 models are linked to each other.
+As you can see, it is a "graph"-like schema where all the 3 models are linked to each other.

 Let's try making queries that fetch different slices of our data from the overall "graph".

-### Fetch users and their todos
+### Fetch users and their todo

 This GraphQL query will fetch all the users and their publicly visible todos: